chirpstack/chirpstack-gateway-bridge/docs/content/gateway/kerlink.md

 * [Product detail page](https://www.kerlink.com/product/wirnet-station/)

-The Kerlink IOT station has a meganism to start "custom" application on boot.
+The Kerlink IOT station has a mechanism to start "custom" application on boot.
 These steps will install the LoRa Gateway Bridge ARM build on the Kerlink.

 1. Create the the directories needed: